Artist Studio Program at Lawndale live.

 The 2016-2017 residents were selected by Natasha Bowdoin, Artist & Lawndale Programming Committee member; Evan Garza, Assistant Curator, Modern and Contemporary Art, Blanton Museum of Art; and Lynne McCabe, Artist & former Artist Studio Program participant.

-Applications for the 2018-2019 Lawndale Artist Studio Program will be available in the spring of 2018.
+Applications for the 2018-2019 Lawndale Artist Studio Program will be available in January 2018.
 Please joing our mailing list for information on this and other artist opportunities.